 Tariffs, regulations and customs

-Under the Japanese Pharmaceutical Affairs Law, companies that import, wholesale, retail and market cosmetics for business purposes require a manufacture/import and distribution of cosmetics license from the Ministry of Health, Labour and Welfare.
+Under the Japanese Pharmaceuticals Affairs Law, companies that import, wholesale, retail and market cosmetics for business purposes require a manufacturer/importer and distributor of cosmetics license from the Japanese Ministry of Health, Labour and Welfare.

 Marketing your products and services

-To successfully market your product in Japan, exporters should consider the following points:
+To successfully market your product in Japan, exporters should consider:

-- Work with and being guided by your local Austrade representative to ensure a customised market entry strategy is implemented and your product(s) meet the specific needs of the consumer.
+- Working with, and be guided by your local Austrade representative to ensure a customised market entry strategy is implemented and your products meet the specific needs of buyers and customers.

-- Monitor the cosmetics industry to identify changes and growing trends that may affect marketing strategies.
+- Monitoring the cosmetics industry to identify changes and growing trends that may affect marketing strategies.

-- Develop relationships with local partners and/or distributors to facilitate ease of entry.
+- Developing relationships with local partners and/or distributors to facilitate ease of entry.

-- Be creative, unique and have long-term commitment to the market.
+- Being creative, unique and having a long-term commitment to the market.

 Links and industry contacts